Deaths in prisons

 Number of deaths per year

-Data set to December 2015 - national and by prison
+Data set for deaths in prison- national and by prison

 Download data on deaths in prisons: